TomHarrop/ird-5acc-paper/ms/methods.md

 ### Plant Material and Growth Conditions

-Panicle traits diversity were investigated in accessions (**Supp-Table S1**) of wild and domesticated, Asian and African rice.
+Panicle traits diversity were investigated in accessions (**Table S1 Plantinfo**;) of wild and domesticated, Asian and African rice.
 O. sativa, O. glaberrima, O. barthii  and o. plants were grown in Cali (Colombia) and in Montpellier (France) for O. rufipogon.
 At panicle maturity, the 3 main panicle from 3 plants per accession per repeat were collected (i.e. 18 panicles/ accession).
 Each panicle was spread out and fixed on a white paper by tape.
 Panicle structure and seed number were analyses using P-TRAP software (Al-Tam et al., 2013).
 The quantified panicle traits included rachis length (RL in cm), total panicle length (PanL in cm), primary branch number (PbN), primary branch average length (PbL in cm), primary branch internode average length (PbintL in cm), secondary branch number (SbN), secondary branch average length (SBL in cm), secondary branch internode average length (SbintL in cm) and spikelet number (SpN).
 Phenotype description and statistical analysis of variance were performed by using functions in R software.
 For expression and sequencing analysis, 5 accessions have been used (Niponbarre for O. sativa japonica, IR64 for O. sativa indica, TOG5681 for O. glaberrima, B88 for O. barthhi and W1654 for O. rufipogon) and were grown in June in the greenhouse at IRD, Montpellier, in Long Day condition (14h light/10h-dark during 6 to 8 weeks at 30°C, 80% relative humidity) and then transferred to Short Day condition (10h light/10h-dark at 30°C, 80% relative humidity) to induced flowering.
 Evaluation of panicle traits was investigated for 9 panicles per accessions under the same growth conditions and same time.